chickenspaceprogram/monopoly-TI/readme.txt

 Then, run these programs in the following order:

 prgmMONOGEN   (runtime: 35s)
-prgmREFLM     (runtime: ~17min)
-prgmRREFLM    (runtime: 50s)
+prgmFASTRREF  (runtime: 2min)
-prgmGETPROBS  (runtime: instant)
+prgmGETPROBS  (runtime: 1s)

-Total runtime (TI-84+): ~18min
+Total runtime (TI-84+): ~2.5min

 These times are approximate, runtime can vary depending on a number of factors.
 If you have a TI-83/83+, expect your runtimes to be roughly 2.5 times longer (~45min total) due to the slower clock speed on those calculators.

-For this application to work, the following subprograms must also be present on your calculator:
+For this application to work, the following subprograms must also be present on your calculator (they are included in MONOPOLY.8xg):

 prgmCHANCE
 prgmCOMCHEST
-prgmGETPROBS
 prgmLEAVJAIL
-prgmREFLM
-prgmROWADDLM
-prgmROWMLTLM
-prgmROWSWPLMP
 prgmSENDJAIL

-prgmROWSUM is a debugging program, feel free to delete or ignore it.

 ACKNOWLEDGEMENTS: